skaltman/sfquickstarts-posit/analyze_data_with_python_using_posit_workbench_and_snowflake/analyze_data_with_r_using_posit_workbench_and_snowflake.md

 Duration: 1

 This guide will walk you through using Python to analyze data in Snowflake using the Posit Workbench Native App.
 You'll learn how to launch the Posit Workbench Native App and use the available VS Code IDE.
-You'll also learn how to use the `{ibis}` library to translate Python code into SQL, allowing you to run data operations directly in Snowflake's high-performance computing environment.
+You'll also learn how to use the Ibis library to translate Python code into SQL, allowing you to run data operations directly in Snowflake's high-performance computing environment.

 We'll focus on a healthcare example by analyzing heart failure data.
 We'll then guide you through accessing the data, and performing data cleaning, transformation, and visualization.
 Finally, you'll see how to generate an HTML report, build an interactive Shiny app, and write data back to Snowflake—-completing an end-to-end analysis in Python _entirely within Snowflake_.